vuminhkh0a/BRAIN_TUMOR/README.md

-# 🧠 Brain Tumor Detection App (WIP)
+# 🧠 Brain MRI Diagnosis App

 An experimental Streamlit application for detecting brain tumors from medical images.
-⚠️ Note: This project is **still under development** and not yet intended for clinical use.
+This project is **still under development**.

 ## Demo App